HIV and COVID-19

 Nearly four decades after HIV began spreading across the globe, a new type of virus is wreaking havoc on the world.
 Learn what the COVID-19 pandemic means for people living with HIV.

 COVID-19 is a disease caused by SARS-CoV-2, a new kind of coronavirus.
-Currently, there isn’t enough research to know if COVID-19 affects people living with HIV differently than people who are not living with HIV.

 If you are living with HIV, here’s what you should know about COVID-19: